Debt Ratio

 Current Liabilities – $207,651

-This ratio is 69.7% of current liabilities to current assets giving this relationship a current ratio of 1.43:1 (which is fair).
-It is plainly obvious that some of the current assets are financed with long-term debt and/or equity.
-In small business, this is actually normal.
+This ratio is 69.7% of current liabilities to current assets, giving this relationship a current ratio of 1.43:1 (which is fair).
+Some of the current assets are financed with long-term debt and/or equity.
+In a small business, this is normal.
 This is because small business owners often loan money to the company and agree to subordinate their position to the secured creditors.
 Sometimes the owners borrow money from the bank and personally guarantee the loan or use their personal fixed assets (equity in real property) as collateral.
 As a small business matures, often the long-term debt comes more in line with what an investor will find with publicly traded companies in a similar industry.

 Highly Leveraged

 Many publicly traded companies use debt to finance all of their fixed assets.
-Good examples include research businesses (chemicals, pharmaceuticals, oil exploration), airlines, shipyards, finance and real estate (REITs, apartment complexes, resorts).
-For these businesses, any slow down in economic activity greatly impacts their revenue stream and ability to service debt.
+Good examples include research businesses (chemicals, pharmaceuticals, oil exploration), airlines, shipyards, finance, and real estate (REITs, apartment complexes, resorts).
+For these businesses, any slowdown in economic activity greatly impacts their revenue stream and ability to service debt.
 Failure to service debt results in default and ultimately bankruptcy.

 Opportunity